Science and Technology Studies (Graduate Certificate)

 About Our Program

-The STS graduate certificate offers the opportunity to learn and develop competency in various aspects of the relations between science, technology, and society.
-It is intended to serve both current graduate students in other programs at Virginia Tech and non-degree-seeking students interested in career advancement.
+The graduate certificate in Science and Technology Studies is intended to serve both current graduate students in other programs at Virginia Tech and non-degree-seeking students interested in career advancement.
 For example, an STS certificate might help: a graduate student in Public Administration launch a career in administering a science-policy oriented NGO, a biology student who wants training in public engagement, or a graduate student in Philosophy who wants to combine the philosophy of science with the empirical study of scientists at work.

 What You'll Study